freenas/freenas-docs/userguide/storage.rst

 .. note:: For users and groups to be available, they must either be first created using the instructions in :ref:`Accounts` or imported from a directory service using the instructions in :ref:`Directory Services`.
-When more than 50 users or groups are available, the drop-down menus described in this section are automatically truncated to 50 for performance reasons.
-In this case, begin typing in the desired user or group name for the display to narrow its search to matching results.
+The drop-down menus described in this section are automatically truncated to 50 entries for performance reasons.
+To find an unlisted entry, begin typing the desired user or group name for the drop-down menu to show matching results.

 To set the permissions on a dataset, select its entry in